2010 Newry car bombing: Responses and impact

 Hillary Clinton, the United States Secretary of State, condemned the bombing but insisted that it would "not destabilise the peace process".

 The Newry car bombing is taken as evidence that "hardline Republicans" continue to have the ability to carry out terror attacks in Northern Ireland, although they no longer have the operational strength to do so in Britain itself.
 The Newry car bombing was one of several cross-border attacks into Northern Ireland in 2009–10.
 Others included a car bombing of the Northern Ireland Policing Board.
-There are fears that the terrorists will be able to use these "successful" bombings to recruit.

 The operational strength of dissident republican groups as demonstrated by this bombing continues to concern Irish security forces as of September 2010.
 According to Garda Commissioner Fachtna Murphy, "A bomb exploded in Newry some months ago and that's the first bomb that exploded in the North since Omagh.
 That is significant in itself in that it tells us they are endeavouring to improve their capability all the time."

 Politically, the attack was alleged by the Belfast Telegraph to have led some loyalists "to believe the older leadership called it wrong—that they decommissioned far too soon."

 Writing in the Boston Globe, Kevin Cullen cited the Newry court bombing as evidence not only of the continued existence of an "irredentist rump", but of the continuation of a social situation in which the two groups are still "bitterly divided" and "deeply segregated."